The project

 In September 2025, we carried out statutory Pre-Application Consultations for 28 days for the main elements of the project, in line with Welsh Government legislation.
 These consultations included providing formal notice of the consultation to landowners, adjoining landowners, local councillors, community councils, and specialist consultees.

-We have applied to Cyngor Gwynedd for permission to build a substation south of Bryncir; install replacement cables beneath the Glaslyn Estuary and complete other related work; and install new cables and other equipment within our existing Pentir Substation.
+We applied to Cyngor Gwynedd for permission to build a substation south of Bryncir; install replacement cables beneath the Glaslyn Estuary and complete other related work; and install new cables and other equipment within our existing Pentir Substation.

 You can view this application on Eryri National Park’s online portal: